IstariRobotics/roboclip/roboclip/README.md

 - Optional capture of ARKit world map and environment mesh
 - Each session saved in a timestamped Scan-* folder
 - Modern SwiftUI UI: Home and Recording views
-- Uploads new recordings to Supabase Storage with progress and estimated time
+- Uploads new recordings to Supabase Storage with per-session progress tracking
 - Uploads are robust, parallelized, retrying transient errors, and only count pending sessions
+- Completed uploads are automatically removed from local storage
 - Settings view for cache clearing, app info, and debug tools

 ## File Structure